AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/wf-preview-sandbox-environment.md

 Workfront Preview environments are intended to be always available.

-Any outage to a Workfront Preview environment during regular business hours will be a first priority immediately after any Production issues are resolved if any exist.
+Any outage to a [!DNL Workfront] Preview environment during regular business hours will be a first priority immediately after any Production issues are resolved if any exist.

-Any outage to a Workfront Preview environment on weekends (Saturdays and Sundays) will be addressed so that the environment is running for business hours on Monday.
+Any outage to a [!DNL Workfront] Preview environment on weekends (Saturdays and Sundays) will be addressed so that the environment is running for business hours on Monday.